Aliases for CIDEC Gene

 GeneCards Summary for CIDEC Gene

-CIDEC (Cell Death-Inducing DFFA-Like Effector C) is a Protein Coding gene.
-Diseases associated with CIDEC include lipodystrophy, familial partial, type 5 and adiposis dolorosa.
+CIDEC (Cell Death Inducing DFFA Like Effector C) is a Protein Coding gene.
+Diseases associated with CIDEC include lipodystrophy, familial partial, type 5 and lipodystrophy, familial partial, type 4.
 An important paralog of this gene is CIDEB.

 UniProtKB/Swiss-Prot for CIDEC Gene